 Born in 1818, Christian Keefer Thomas was a Frederick County native.
 For a large part of his professional life, however, he resided in Baltimore, where he was a partner in the wholesale dry goods firm of Devries, Stevens, and Thomas.
 In 1839, Thomas married Evelina Virginia Buckey, and within a few years their son Samuel was born.
+Two daughters, Alice and Virginia, would eventually complete the family.

 Around 1860, Thomas sold his interest in the dry goods business, and purchased the Araby Farm that same year for $17,823.75.
 Thomas returned to his native Frederick County to retire, hoping to avoid the impending violence and unrest of the Civil War.
 The Thomas family had hardly settled in before the Civil War came to them.
 Because of its strategic bridges, roads, and railways, both Union and Confederate forces were active in the Monocacy area throughout the period of conflict, particularly during the Antietam (1862) and Gettysburg campaigns (1863).

 While the Thomas family survived the battle unharmed, the farm continued to be a focal point of military activity: in August 1864, Union generals Grant, Hunter, Ricketts, Crook, and Sheridan used the Thomas House to plan the Shenandoah Valley campaign.

 C. K. Thomas died in 1889, after a prolonged respiratory illness; his obituary described him as a "gentleman of pleasant manners" and remarked that "his beautiful home was noted for its hospitality and delightful social entertainments."